 There are lots of moving parts in your laptop that are powered by a battery.
 Just like the engine in a car – your computer’s battery heats up as it runs.
 Fortunately, the engineers who designed your laptop know this and added a tiny fan and vents that whisk the heat away from the delicate parts inside.

 When you place a running laptop inside an enclosed space, that heat has nowhere to go.
 What happens next can be deadly for your laptop and dangerous for you, your family and your neighbors.
-The trapped heat builds up, raising the temperature both inside the computer and in your laptop bag or sleeve.
+The trapped heat builds up, raising the temperature inside the computer and your laptop bag or sleeve.
 If you’re lucky, the overheating will cause the motherboard to seize before a spark is created.
 When your motherboard dies, so does your computer.
-There’s also the possibility of all your files, documents and photos dying along with it.
+There’s also the possibility of all your files, documents, and photos dying along with it.
 That’s bad.
 But imagine how much worse you’d feel if you started a fire that damaged your house or apartment building because the heated material of your laptop bag catches fire after your overheated battery creates a spark.

 PLEASE NOTE: Simply closing your laptop to put it in “standby mode” is not enough because the fan is still running which creates heat if the air has nowhere to go.